philippmossier/roll-the-dice/README.md

 What i learned
 ----------------------------

-* Animate CSS with keyframe
+* Animate CSS with keyframe.
-* Use a setTimeout for timed state
+* Use a setTimeout for timed state.
-* Manage to disable a button during timeout
+* Manage to disable a button during timeout.